Jun 30th 2021

 Tired of killing all of your houseplants because you never remember to water them?
 You’ll find some interesting setups on Reddit for regulating the watering schedule for your houseplants.

-Some advanced systems will actually mix in nutrients or measure properties like pH levels to adjust with the help of small solenoid valves.
+Some advanced systems will actually mix in nutrients or measure properties like pH levels to adjust with the help of small plastic solenoid valves.

-Have Devices turn on When You Enter a Room
+Have Devices Turn on When You Enter a Room

 Some home devices can be programmed to turn on or off whenever you enter or leave a room where they are.
 These are usually controlled by your smartphone or motion sensors and have a very sci-fi feel to a device responding to your presence.
 This can be anything like lights, music, or temperature control.
 If you really want, you can even program a round of applause so you can live your life like a sitcom star.